 And if that wasn’t enough of a reason to get excited by fusion, here’s another thing - it’s probably the only feasible way to power our exploration of outer space beyond the immediate vicinity of earth.

-“The snag is, it’s unclear how soon it’ll be viable...”
+But, it’s unclear how soon fusion will be viable...

 If the promise of a near-infinite supply of carbon-free electricity sounds too good to be true, that’s probably because it is – at least for now.
 Scientists have spent the past seven decades experimenting with fusion power.